home-assistant/core/README.md

 ```

 Then in the setup-method of your component you will be able to refer to `config[example][host]` to get the value `paulusschoutsen.nl`.

+If you want to get your component included with the Home Assistant distribution, please take a look at the [contributing page](https://github.com/balloob/home-assistant/blob/master/CONTRIBUTING.md).

 <a name="architecture"></a>
 ## Architecture